The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Knowledge is power.

 There’s a lot written in plain, mystery-free language in the many pages in this blog to help you learn what you need to know to make wise decisions about Japanese handtools.
-We encourage you to plug-in to this power, no cords attached
+We encourage you to plug-in to this power; Batteries are not required.

-While we’re on the subject of cords, you may have noticed that this blog is unusual in that it has no advertising, and no sponsors, not even promos of video games or home-security systems.
+While we’re on the subject of cords, you may have noticed that this blog is unusual in that it has no advertising, and no sponsors, not even promos for video games, home-security systems, or pickle enhancement cream.
 It produces zero income by itself.
 Foolish as it seems, we have no SEO strategy.
 Patreon is a brand of non-stick frying pan, right?

-Please notice that there are no links to e-commerce pages.
-We only sell stuff to people who want it enough to ask for it because keeping product in-stock is not easy with the dramatic decrease in active blacksmiths nowadays.
+Please also notice the lack of banners and links to e-commerce pages; We most definitely do not have an “internet platform.”
+We only sell tools to people who want them enough to directly ask for them instead of just clicking virtual buttons because keeping product in-stock is not easy with the dramatic decrease in active blacksmiths nowadays.

 If you ask a question, make a comment, or purchase something from us we will never share or sell your information.
-We hate data miners because they are filthy sneak-thieves.
+We hate data miners for they are greasy sneak-thieves.

 The Three Options